codurance/site/_posts/2015-05-11-applying-transformation-priority-premise-to-roman-numerals-kata.md

     }
 }
 ```

-We spot duplication around if statements, so we refactor the code to the next transformation - if to while.
+We spot duplication around if statements, so we refactor the code to the next transformation *if to while*.
 This gets rid of if statement duplication, but we now have while statement duplication.

 ```csharp
 // 10 if -> while
 public class RomanConverter